gvinciguerra/Learned-indexes-effectiveness/README.md

 # Why are learned indexes so effective?
-[ICML20]

-This repository contains the code to reproduce the experiments in the paper:
+This repository contains the code to reproduce the experiments in the papers:

 > Paolo Ferragina, Fabrizio Lillo, and Giorgio Vinciguerra.
+On the performance of learned data structures.
+Theoretical Computer Science, 2021. https://doi.org/10.1016/j.tcs.2021.04.015.

+> Paolo Ferragina, Fabrizio Lillo, and Giorgio Vinciguerra.
 Why are learned indexes so effective?.
 In Proceedings of the 37th International Conference on Machine Learning (ICML).
 PMLR, 2020.

-In brief, the paper gives the first mathematical proof that, under certain general assumptions on the input data, the **PGM-index** ([website](https://pgm.di.unipi.it) | [repository](https://github.com/gvinciguerra/PGM-index)) is orders of magnitude more compressed than [traditional indexes](https://en.wikipedia.org/wiki/B-tree).
+In brief, these papers give the first mathematical proof that, under certain general assumptions on the input data, the **PGM-index** ([website](https://pgm.di.unipi.it) | [repository](https://github.com/gvinciguerra/PGM-index)) is orders of magnitude more compressed than [traditional indexes](https://en.wikipedia.org/wiki/B-tree).
 This result is important because it gives solid theoretical grounds to the excellent practical performance of [learned indexes](http://learned.di.unipi.it/publication/learned-data-structures/), pushing forward a new generation of data systems based on them.

 ## Build and run